Appearance

 Operational policies

-This tab controls how people sign in and how accounts are protected.
 The numbers here are security thresholds, so it helps to know what each one does and what happens when someone crosses it.

 First, a few terms: